Juan Gonzalez Martinez is a trombonist from Bremen.

 Franz Kuhn Trombone Quartet

 The Franz Kuhn Trombone Quartet was founded by Juan González Martínez and consists of specialists in historical trombone instruments.
-The quartet has at its disposal a complete set of trombones (alto, tenor and two bass trombones) from the 1920s by Franz Kuhn.
-At the same time, the musicians are studying the historical-romantic style of playing, especially on the basis of notes and copies from the estate of Paul Weschke (1867-1940).
+The quartet has at its disposal a complete, original set of trombones (alto, tenor, and two bass trombones) from the 1920s by Franz Kuhn.
+At the same time, the musicians are engaged in historical-romantic playing techniques, based in particular on scores and transcriptions from the estate of Paul Weschke (1867-1940).

 Franz Kuhn Trombone Quartet